Canned Laughter (TV programme)

 Rowan Atkinson presents...
 Canned Laughter is a British one-off comedy television programme featuring Rowan Atkinson, broadcast on 8 April 1979 on ITV.
-Atkinson plays three roles: the nerdy Robert Box (who has been cited as an early incarnation of the Mr. Bean character, albeit involving more dialogue), his sinister boss Mr. Marshall, and would-be stand-up comic Dave Perry, as well as an uncredited role as a radio announcer.
+Atkinson plays three roles: the nerdy Robert Box (who has been cited as an early incarnation of the Mr. Bean character, albeit involving more dialogue), his sinister boss Mr Marshall, and would-be stand-up comic Dave Perry, as well as an uncredited role as a radio announcer.
 Produced by LWT, the thirty-minute episode was directed by Geoffrey Sax.

 Synopsis

 Act 1

 The episode begins with Robert Box sleeping.
 He rises by the tune of a disco tune playing on his radio alarm, and then shines by the radio station jingle (leading to a clichéd advert for a deliberately unidentified product).
 He then heads to the mirror as he tries to figure out how to ask one woman colleague on a date.
-As the radio begins to play "Mr. Blue Sky" by ELO, the scene turns to Dave Perry who announces to neighbour Mrs. Nolan that he has his first major gig at a "swish (posh) restaurant" in Camden Town.
-Mrs. Nolan has been sued for divorce by her husband after 45 years of marriage.
+As the radio begins to play "Mr. Blue Sky" by ELO, the scene turns to Dave Perry who announces to neighbour Mrs Nolan that he has his first major gig at a "swish (posh) restaurant" in Camden Town.
+Mrs Nolan has been sued for divorce by her husband after 45 years of marriage.

 Still at home, Robert shaves in a rather awkward fashion.
-He then finds out he's late for work and eats a spoonful of instant coffee and one of sugar, and takes a sip of cream and one of water, and finally shakes himself up before leaving his flat.
-Meanwhile, Perry takes a bus to Sloane Square, where a sarcastic bus conductor proceeds to take a slice off a pound bill since Dave just had 15 pence instead of the 16p the conductor charged him, disbelieving the fact that Perry was in fact a comedian.
+He then finds out he is late for work and eats a spoonful of instant coffee and one of sugar, and takes a sip of cream and one of water, and finally shakes himself up before leaving his flat.
+Meanwhile, Perry takes a bus to Sloane Square, where a sarcastic bus conductor proceeds to take a slice off a £1 note since Dave just had 15 pence instead of the 16p the conductor charged him, disbelieving the fact that Perry was in fact a comedian.

 The scene turns again to Box, who is shown tripping over a "Help the Blind" sign as he's hurrying to work.
-When he gets here, Mr. Marshall has refused the whole office a pay increase because most of the workers chain-smoke.
+When he gets here, his employer Mr Marshall has refused the whole office a pay increase because most of the workers chain-smoke.
 (A co-worker then hides a cigarette in one of Robert's pockets).
 After the meeting, Box summons up the courage to ask Lorraine (Sue Holderness) on the date.
 The act ends with the cigarette setting Robert's coat on fire, with "Smoke Gets in Your Eyes" in the background.